Technorely/tendermint/docs/guides/go.md

 ```

 Then we start the ABCI server and add some signal handling to gracefully stop
-it upon receiving SIGTERM or Ctrl-C. Tendermint Core will act as a client,
+it upon receiving SIGTERM or Ctrl-C. Tenderely Core will act as a client,
 which connects to our server and send us transactions and other messages.

 ```go